Rasa Sayange

 As to points raised by dragonwall, singapore is to south east asia as hong kong is to china.
 Even in singapore, the song rasa sayang eh is considered a local folk song.

-26. dewaratugedeanom Says:
+26. dewaratugedeanom says:

 Isn’t there a Malaysian song we can steal for our ‘Visit Indonesia Year 2008′ campaign?